 a) A food that we love, but may not be traditionally “good” for us.
 I loved hot dogs as a kid, so this week I decided to eat a “street meat” veggie dog.
 (It wasn’t very good, but still . . . )

-b) Something we eat on occasion.
-Surprisingly, you’ll find when you get used to thinking of these foods differently, you’ll want them less often.
+b) Something we eat on a reasonably regular basis.
+Surprisingly, you’ll find when you get used to thinking of these foods differently, you may want them less often.
 The seduction of doing something “bad” is gone, along with the fear of never getting to eat it again.

 d) Something that we eat because it makes us happy, not to stop ourselves from feeling sad.
-If we try to use food to control our emotions, we’re only setting ourselves up for a bigger battle.
+If we try to use food as our exclusive means of dealing with our emotions, we’re only setting ourselves up for a bigger battle.

 e) Something that you are NOT ALLOWED TO FEEL GUILTY ABOUT!
 This is a food that is good for your mental health.
 You are teaching yourself that your “wants” matter, and that you deserve to have them met.
 You are teaching yourself that you aren’t bad for liking the things you like.
 You are teaching yourself that you are worthy of eating food you like.

 It’s time to stop cheating, and start living.
 It’s okay.
 You’re worth it.